AhriCat/AhriCat/README.md

 │    • Game theory, simulators, & embodied AI                                                  │
 │                                                                                              │
-│  ONI It's an <b>ensemble of symbiotic modules</b> that act as a unified entity where every          │ │  part reinforces every other part — 2,000,000+ possible paths between                        │ │  modules, all trained to cooperate, not just coexist.                                        │ │                                                                                              │ │  Current obsessions:                                                                         │
+│  ONI It's an <b>ensemble of symbiotic modules</b> that act as a unified entity where every          │ │  part reinforces every other part — 2,000,000+ possible paths                                │ │                                                                                              │
+│  Current obsessions:                                                                         │
 │    ├─ Multi-Adapter Ensembles                                                                │